ThorOdinCode/Computer-Vision-Project/README.md

 - SIFT overall: precision `0.786`, recall `0.177`, MMA `0.763`.
 - ORB overall: precision `0.754`, recall `0.124`, MMA `0.717`.
-- Full sweep runtime in the generated summaries: SIFT about `200-300` seconds, ORB about `13-15` seconds.
+- Full sweep runtime in the generated summaries: SIFT about `450` seconds, ORB about `13-15` seconds.

-These figures capture the main trade-off of the project: SIFT is stronger geometrically, while ORB is much faster.
+These figures capture the main trade-off of the current project snapshot: SIFT is stronger geometrically, while ORB is much faster in the full sweep and still serves as a useful baseline.

 ## Repository Structure